Ephenia/Pokeclicker-Scripts/README.md

 If you are looking to use these scripts on the client version of Pokeclicker (Pokeclicker Desktop), [please check out the Releases section](https://github.com/Ephenia/Pokeclicker-Scripts/releases).

-**If you are looking to have something specific created or have any inquiries, feel free to contact me directly (contact info on profile) OR [open and create an issue](https://github.com/Ephenia/Pokeclicker-Scripts/issues).
-More scripts and things that I create will be added in due time.**
+**If you are looking to have something specific created or have any inquiries, feel free to contact me directly (contact info on profile) OR [open and create an issue](https://github.com/Ephenia/Pokeclicker-Scripts/issues).**

+**More scripts and things that I create will be added in due time, when I am interested and or am motivated enough to work.
+Remember, that I do this all free of charge and ask for literally nothing in return.
+I mainly created this project to simply share my passion for this game and show ways that it can be improved and or be more fun.**

 **Vanilla scripts** are purely for automation or other QoL things.<br>
 **Custom scripts** are able to do or change things that aren't within the bounds of the vanilla game or they may be considered more cheaty.